OUR MISSION

 From the Ground UP : A Research and Development Center for New Art is a Portland OR, based non-profit that fosters the creation of new art.
 We seek to expand, reimagine and invent new ways of making, producing and presenting art.

-We center femme identified artists (including non-binary communities) with the aim of offering opportunity to those who need it most.
+We center women artists (including our trans and nonbinary communities) with the aim of offering opportunity to those who need it most.
 By focusing on marginalized populations we elevate sidelined voices, invoke important community dialogues and support the creation and presenting of stories that are often overlooked.
 Knowing that by bringing these stories to the forefront we can create spaces that empower artists, invite the unusual, challenge norms and forge new pathways that uplift individuals and communities both here and beyond.

 the why